BDelhees/mendicantbias/src/README.md

 jupyter notebook –allow root
 ```
 \
 Which gives you the information about the localhost , where it is running and so on.
-We need to open the browser, than we can see the folder.
+We need to open the browser, then we can see the folder.